Japanese JLPT Grammar Point

 電話をかけてくれと言われました。

-I was asked to make a phone call.
+I was told to make a phone call.

-I asked you to please wait until the end.
+I was asked to wait until the end.

 休んでくれと言われました。